-“ERIC welcomes The Business Group on Health’s 2021 Large Employers’ Health Care Strategy And Plan Design Survey as it underscores the impact COVID-19 has had on employer-sponsored health benefits and highlights how employers are pivoting to ensure that their employees and families have access to the care they need during this unprecedented time.
+“ERIC welcomes the Business Group on Health’s 2022 Large Employers’ Health Care Strategy and Plan Design Survey.
+The survey underscores the impact COVID-19 continues to have on employer-sponsored health benefits and highlights how employers are investing more than ever to ensure that employees and their families have access to the care they need.

-The Business Group’s survey also shines a spotlight on how the pandemic has driven home the high cost of prescription drugs and the practice of surprise medical billing as top concerns for employers.
-To lower the costs of prescription drugs, more and more large employers are turning to biosimilars as a solution.
-ERIC’s three-part study found that biosimilars offer significant cost-savings for both the employer and employee.
+The high cost of prescription drugs remains a concern for employers as well.
+To lower drug costs, many employers are turning to biosimilars.
+ERIC’s three-part study found that biosimilars offer significant cost savings for both the employer and employee.
 Employers can implement innovative design practices to increase the uptake of biosimilars.
 At the same time, federal and state lawmakers have numerous policies to choose from to create a favorable environment for a competitive biologic marketplace, leading to lower-cost options for employers and patients.
-As for surprise billing, ERIC has been working with Congress, the Administration, and state governments to end this predatory practice.
-It is time for policymakers to stop dragging their feet and protect the American people from these unnecessary and outrageous bills.